Top 10 questions about myWW+ Green

 Anything—as long as it fits into your SmartPoints® Budget.
 Green offers you a personalized SmartPoints Budget and 100+ ZeroPoint foods (plenty of fresh fruits and non-starchy veggies) that you don’t have to measure or count.

 RELATED: 5 days of sample meals

-I’m having trouble finding fresh ingredients these days.
-How can I get the most out of my color?
+I’m having trouble finding fresh ingredients.
+How can I get the most out of Green?

 - Go for canned.
 Look for canned fruits and vegetables packed without added sugars, sauces, or other flavor additives apart from their natural juices.
 That way, when drained, they’re ZeroPoint foods.

 - Or go for frozen.
 It's already cleaned and prepped—meaning less work for you!

 - Swap hard-to-find ingredients for easier ones.
 Can't find eggs?
 Go for tofu!
 (Tofu scrambles are hearty and delicious.)
 Egg Beaters are also a solid choice.

 - Pre-plan your meals.
 Mapping out your meals can help give you direction when your routine is upside down, keep you on track, and may even save time by helping you shop and prep more efficiently.

 - Cook once, eat for a week.
 Batch cooking gives food for the week, prepped and ready to eat.
 You’ll never again be caught staring into the abyss of an empty fridge